South African TV advert banned after pointing out that nearly the entire population is of foreign origin

 |26th April |

 Ludicrous German TV censors whinge at plug for the The Muppets movie

 Thanks to Nick

 Kermit has run afoul of Germany's TV censors at ZAK who found Kermit guilty of illegal product placement in an appearance last year on commercial network Pro7.

-ZAK has also ruled against pay TV group Sky Deutschland for showing ads of sports betting site bwin during its broadcasts of German league soccer matches.
+has also ruled against pay TV group Sky Deutschland for showing ads of sports betting site bwin during its broadcasts of German league soccer matches.
 Sky had apparently violated the German ban on gambling ads on television.
-Sky has also
+Sky has also argued that the

 A judge declares a Christian radio ad to be political and hence correctly banned.